Children History

 Over the years St James's has cared and provided for children and tried to provide a rich experience for them.
 Right from the beginning of his incumbency, Revd Fitz Wygram showed a keen interest in children and education.

-Children through the years shows what happened from when records began up until 2017.
+St James's Church Schools through the years shows what happened from when records began up until the attempt to maintain the schools as church schools came to an end in 1928.

 There have been designated children's services since the earliest days as maintaining children's interest has always been important to St James's.

-Family Worship through the years shows what happened from when records began up until 2017.
+Family Worship through the years shows their development from when records began up until 2017.

 The June 1885 magazine reported about the flourishing Sunday School: “The numbers still continue to increase, and in addition to some fifty older ones who attend classes at Mrs Fitz Wygram's and at the Vicarage, there are now two hundred and ninety two upon the books.”